SnehaKK/Design-Patterns-in-Python/README.md

 The book is available to read [here](https://drive.google.com/drive/folders/1spxvFuaszSlT7Lm0mIOViINHzYqpDkaI).

+Another cool resource for python design pattern is by [Brandon Rhodes](https://python-patterns.guide/).
 #### Codelabs Tools

 Read More about how to create tutorials using the Google CodeLabs CLaaT [here](https://github.com/googlecodelabs/tools).
 Want to read the easy and excellent [tutorial](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd) instead?